Mango-CorpGitHub/TransportManagementTool/README.md

 In ABAP development teams, it's common for programmers to have to work concurrently on the same objects.
 Preparing a transport between environments involves special care for objects with code from multiple developers, excluding changes that haven't been approved for deployment.
 This tool is born with the purpose of centralizing and facilitating tasks related to transport requests: creating transport of copies, comparing objects between environments, collectively releasing request blocks, and more.
 Faced with complex tasks, it allows for making the best decisions with the most accurate information.
 It's a tool made by ABAPers for ABAPers.
 ## Installation

+## Configuration
+Configure the following variables in transaction STVARV:
+- **YTRM_REQUEST_TARGET_QUALITY**: System Identifier and Client for the Quality system in format "SYS.CLI".
+- **YTRM_RFC_PRODUCTIVE**: Trusted RFC name against the Productive system with current user logon.
+- **YTRM_RFC_QUALITY**: Trusted RFC name against the Quality system with current user logon.
+  An example of RFC configuration:

 ## Usage
 It has an initial selection screen where the transport requests that the programmer wants to move between systems can be entered.
 ![image](https://github.com/Mango-CorpGitHub/TransportManagementTool/assets/158566836/de2fc362-03cb-40ea-828c-93018e5104a1)